jchen9314/DSCI_522_jchen9314_apchiodo/doc/wine_quality_analysis_report.md

 serve as strong predictors for what ultimately is defined as a quality wine.

-The purpose of this analysis is to determine the which physiochemical characteristics of wine are the most important predictors of wine quality.
+The purpose of this analysis is to determine which physiochemical characteristics of red wine are the most important predictors of wine quality.

 ### Data set

-The data set we use to conduct this analysis comes from the UCI repository (Cortez et. al 2009).
+The data set we use to conduct this analysis was downloaded from Kaggle, but originally existed as a data set available through the UCI Machine Learning repository (Cortez et. al 2009).
 It contains 1599 red variants of the Portuguese Vinho Verde wine.
 The physiochemical characteristics are captured in 11 features (Table 1), and the target output exists as a ranking between 0 and 10 (although, the dataset itself only includes ranks ranging from 3 to 8).
 The target outputs were determined as the median rank, and were assessed by wine